What is long term care insurance?

 The phrase “long-term care” can mean many things.
 In its most basic sense, it is defined as the variety of services necessary for someone who requires some form of daily, ongoing assistance.

-The needs of an individual can range from requiring around-the-clock care to someone who simply needs assistance performing basic daily living activities such as getting dressed or bathing.
+The needs of an individual can range from requiring around-the-clock care to someone who simply needs assistance performing basic daily living activities such as: